 SAM options - zoom levels

-E.g. Result – SAM Aero (zoom 20), single trees.
+E.g. Result – SAM on aerial imagery (zoom 20), single trees.
 Some polygons are not very accurate and some target objects are missing, but the overall result is relevant and can be used for more accurate mapping.

 SAM options - zoom levels

-E.g. Result – SAM Aero (zoom 20), containers.
-Appropriate for small typicall objects, requires little manual cleaning.
+E.g. Result – SAM on aerial imagery (zoom 20), containers.
+Applicable to small similar-pattern objects, requires some manual filtering of the model’s output.

 Note